statamic/eloquent-driver/README.md

 ## Known issues

 When saving a collection or reordering entries, the URIs of all entries in the collection will be updated, even if they haven't changed.
-This is an intensive operation and will be addressed in a [future version](https://github.com/statamic/cms/pull/2768) of Statamic.
+This is an intensive operation and is being addressed in a [future version](https://github.com/statamic/cms/pull/2768) of Statamic core.